 Folksy is a platform for people/businesses to sell to buyers.
 The legal contract for the purposes of any transaction between a buyer and a seller rests with the buyer and the seller and not Folksy.

 This article sets out the key things you need to know and do as a seller to comply with UK law.

-One of the key requirements for sellers is set out in the European Distance Selling Regulations (sometimes called the DSRs for short) set out the legal requirements for selling online.
-As a Seller on Folksy you are legally bound by these regulations and form part of the legal rights on the consumer.
+Some of the key requirements for sellers are set out in the Consumer Contracts Regulations (previously the Distance Selling Regulations).
+This legislation sets out the legal requirements for distance selling and selling online.
+As a Seller on Folksy you are legally bound by these regulations which form part of the legal rights of the consumer.